Usha Parinayam (1961 film)

 Usha Parinayam was a film adaptation of the play Usha Parinayam.
-It was made by Kadaru Nagabhushanam under Rajarajeswari films.
+The movie is remake of hindi movie Harihar Bhakti (1956).It was made by Kadaru Nagabhushanam under Rajarajeswari films.
 It starred Tadepalli Lakshmi Kanta Rao as Anirudha, S. V. Ranga Rao as Banasura and Jamuna as Lady Usha.
 Rajanala Kaleswara Rao, Kannamba, Mukkamala, Relangi and Peketi Sivaram played the other main roles.